LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** 3.0

-**Description:** The sale price of natural gas per thousand cubic foot (mcf) which is used to calculate the potential value of gas sold when captured as part of an LDAR program.
+**Description:** The sale price of natural gas per million Btu which is used to calculate the potential value of gas sold when captured as part of an LDAR program.
 LDAR-Sim takes the difference in emissions from a baseline scenario and multiplies this by the price of natural gas.

-**Notes of acquisition:** This value can be taken from local distribution companies or natural gas trading hubs.
-The U.S. Energy Information Administration is a good source for this information but units need to be converted to mcf before input into the model.
+**Notes of acquisition:** This value can be taken from local distribution companies or natural gas trading hubs (ex. [eia](https://www.eia.gov/dnav/ng/hist/rngwhhdm.htm)).

-**Notes of caution:** The default value of $3/mcf is a conservative estimate and users of LDAR-Sim will see different cost/benefit and cost/mitigation results if the price of natural gas is changed.
+**Notes of caution:** The default value of $3/MMbtu is a conservative estimate and users of LDAR-Sim will see different cost/benefit and cost/mitigation results if the price of natural gas is changed.

+It is important to note that LDAR-Sim internally converts KG of methane to MMBtu of natural gas equivalent based on assuming the natural composition of gas at 0.949, temperature of 15C, and 1 atm.

 #### &lt;verification_cost&gt; WIP